Shahilali5/VPS-ON-TERMUX-IN-FREE/README.md

 ## Description

 This script transforms your Termux terminal into a VPS-like environment, complete with support for Node.js, PM2, and essential libraries for building Telegram bots.
-It’s a great tool for users who want to simulate a VPS on their mobile devices and quickly set up a development environment for Node.js and Telegram bot projects.
+Itâ€™s a great tool for users who want to simulate a VPS on their mobile devices and quickly set up a development environment for Node.js and Telegram bot projects.

 ## Features